-In the late 1800s and the early part of the 1900s, Tununirmiut experienced a long and gradual transition as they became accustomed to year-round trading.
-In 1903 a seasoned Dundee whaler, Captain James Mutch (Jimi Maasi to the Tununirmiut), set up a shore station near Pond Inlet.
-The Tununirmiut had little experience handling large whaleboats, so Mutch imported two Inuit whaling crews from Cumberland Sound.
+Eastern Arctic Inuit at Pond Inlet, July 1951 LIBRARY AND ARCHIVES CANADA a seasoned Dundee whaler, Captain James Mutch (Jimi Maasi to the Tununirmiut), set up a shore station near Pond Inlet.
+The Tununirmiut had little experience of handling large whaleboats, so Mutch imported two Inuit whaling crews from Cumberland Sound.
 They returned south after about five years, because very few bowhead whales remained to be caught.
 While their station at Igarjuaq existed, Pond Inlet was visited four times by the colourful Quebec navigator, Captain Joseph-Elzear Bernier (or Kapitaikallak), who made three voyages in the government vessel Arctic and came back in 1912 as a private trader.
 Other competitors included an English adventurer, Henry Toke Munn, and an unfortunate Newfoundlander named Robert Janes.
 Janes was abandoned by his southern backers, and quarrelled with and threatened his Inuit companions, who put him to death to protect themselves.
 Janes was stopped from killing another man by Takijualuk (whom traders knew as Tom Kunuk).

-The events of the killing became widely known when the HBC installed a post at the present site of Pond Inlet in 1921, and a landmark trial in Canadian Arctic history followed.
+This became widely known when the HBC installed a post at the present site of Pond Inlet in 1921, and a landmark trial in Canadian Arctic history followed.
 In 1923, the government's Eastern Arctic Patrol (EAP) came ashore with a magistrate at Pond Inlet to try three of Janes's Inuit companions for murder.
 One of them, Nuqallaq, was sentenced to ten years in prison in Manitoba.
-The trial was intended to show Inuit-and the rest of the world-that Canada would protect qallunaat and enforce its own laws in the Arctic islands.
+The trial was intended to show Inuit-and the rest of the world-that Canada would protect Qallunaat and enforce its own laws in the Arctic islands.
 Through the 1920s, annual visits from government and HBC vessels restored the reliable annual contact with the Atlantic world that Pond Inlet once enjoyed in the whaling era.
-In 1929, this stability encouraged the Anglican and Catholic churches to send missionaries to Pond Inlet, though the Tununirmiut were already mostly Anglican.
-The government established an RCMP post beside the HBC store in Pond Inlet and began long tradition of hiring Tununirmiut to work in the high arctic.
+In 1929, this stability encouraged the Anglican and Catholic churches to send missionaries to Pond Inlet in 1929, though the Tununirmiut were already mostly Anglican.

+Canada established an RCMP post beside the HBC store in Pond Inlet, and began the long tradition of hiring Tununirmiut to work in the High Arctic.
 The first were Qattuuq, his wife Ulaajuq, and their four children in 1922.
-Men or families from Pond Inlet also hunted for the RCMP and travelled with them for great distances on Ellesmere and Dundas islands between the wars.
-The Tununirmiut were especially valued because they understood their environment and were accustomed to the winter months without sunshine.
-In 1934, the HBC moved 52 Inuit from Baffin Island to form a new settlement at Dundas Harbour on Devon Island.
+Men or families from Pond Inlet also hunted for the RCMP and travelled with them for great distances on Ellesmere and Dundas Islands between the wars.
+The Tununirmiut were especially valued because they understood the far northern environment and the winter months without sunshine.
+In 1934, the HBC moved fifty-two Inuit from Baffin Island to form a new settlement at Dundas Harbour on Devon Island.
 Eighteen of these Inuit were from Pond Inlet.
-Ice conditions made hunting and trapping hazardous and as a result, the Kinngait and Pond Inlet families were sent to Arctic Bay to help support a new trading post there after two years.
+The experiment was unprofitable because ice conditions made hunting and trapping hazardous, and two years later the Cape Dorset and Pond Inlet families were sent to Arctic Bay to help support a new trading post there.

-Another instance of Tununirmiut involvement in an undertaking of national interest came a decade later, when Captain Henry Larsen planned the westward transit of the Northwest Passage in his tiny vessel, the St. Roch.
+Another instance of Tununirmiut support for a national undertaking came a decade later, when Captain Henry Larsen planned the westward transit of the Northwest Passage in his tiny vessel, the St. Roch.
 At Pond Inlet in 1944, he hired Inuit to hunt, advise on navigation, sew clothing for the crew, and generally assist with the passage.
-Among them were Joe Panipakuttuk, his wife Lydia,8 his mother Panikpak and his six-year-old niece, Mary Panigusiq, a daughter of Special Constable Lazaroosie Kyak.9
+These included Joe Panipakuttuk, his wife Lydia, his mother Panikpak and his six-year-old niece, Mary Panigusiq, a daughter of Special Constable Lazaroosie Kyak.
+Lydia was the first woman to travel through the Northwest Passage in both directions.